dnaforge/dnaforge/docs/user-guide/README.md

 #### Additional Parameters
 * Routing Parameters
-    + **Greedy Vertices** Bring cylinders as close to the vertex as possible.
-Otherwise keeps each cylinder equally distant from the vertex.
+    + **Minimise steric zones at nodes** Bring cylinders as close to the node as possible.
+Otherwise keeps each cylinder equally distant from the node.

 * Strand Parameters
     + **Offset** Offset for the scaffold.
 Ignore this many bases from scaffold start.
     + **5' ID** ID of the first nucleotide in the scaffold strand.

 * Relaxation Parameters
-    + **Floor Constraints** Add springs between the 3d-model and cylinders.
+    + **Edge Constraints** Add springs between the mesh egdes and cylinders.
     + **Bundle Constraints** Add springs between cylinders in bundles, e.g. reinforced cylinders or doubled edges.
     + **Spring Constraints** Add springs between 3'- and 5'-primes of neighbouring cylinders.